WHO | WHAT | WHEN | WHERE

 Registration & Accommodations

 ROOMING NOTE: Because the attending clergy outnumbers the rooms available at Camp Allen, it is policy that attendees double up accommodations.
 This means that requests for single rooms are not likely to be granted.
-Single rooms are limited to persons of significant disability or handicap and requests for single rooms are assessed on a case by case basis.
-Your cooperation and understanding is greatly appreciated.
+Single rooms are limited to persons of significant disability or handicap and requests for single rooms are assessed on a case-by-case basis.
+Your cooperation and understanding are greatly appreciated.

 Check-In